gman999/doc/general/network-host-discovery.md

 The [nmap Book](https://nmap.org/book/ndiff-man-periodic.html) provides a simple shell script to run out of the Unix cron daemon.

-This is an edit of that shell script, and it should run on any Unix or Unix like system.
-The four variables can be edited as per particular wishes or the system the script is running from.
+This is a customization of that shell script, and it should run on any Unix or Unix like system.
+The four variables can be edited as per particular needs or the system the script is running from.

-$targets refers to the nmap scan targets, and can be edited to scan individual hosts {192.168.1.1} or a network {192.168.1.0/24}.
+_$targets_ refers to the nmap scan targets, and can be edited to scan individual hosts {192.168.1.1} or a network {192.168.1.0/24}.

-$options specifies the nmap options.
+_$options_ specifies the nmap options.

-$now refers to the time appended to the output file, reflecting the frequency that a scan is run.
-For daily scans, $now might be set to "`date +%Y%m%d`" while hourly scans might use "`date +%Y%m%d-%H`" with %H indicating the hour.
+_$now_ refers to the time appended to the output file, reflecting the frequency that a scan is run.
+For daily scans, _$now_ might be set to "`date +%Y%m%d`" while hourly scans might use "`date +%Y%m%d-%H`" with %H indicating the hour.

-$nmap is just the location of the executible nmap application, which may vary per operating system.
+_$nmap_ is just the location of the executible nmap application, which may vary per operating system.

 The result to check is the diff-date file, which will include changes from the previous scan.